How to Recover Deleted Messages from your Samsung Cell Phone

 The need to recover deleted text messages from Samsung phones may lead you to a wild goose chase of Samsung SMS recovery softwares.
 Think of things that’re stored in our messages: Addresses, Business Contacts, Love Greetings, Appointments.
 Assuming messages live forever (and out of laziness), we fail to save this information elsewhere.
 A factory reset or phone crash later we’re left to rue the loss of messages containing this wealth of information.
 And the prospect of retrieving deleted text messages from our Samsung phones would have been a difficult one.

 Text messages form the core of mobile communications.
 Having a backup of your messages can prevent the apocalypse that is the loss of these messages.
 But sometimes backups fail.
-And when options like auto-backup don’t work, dr.fone toolkit - Android Data Recovery becomes the reboot that our message-less lives need in order to recover these deleted text messages from our Samsung phones.
+And when options like auto-backup don’t work, Dr.Fone - Data Recovery (Android) becomes the reboot that our message-less lives need in order to recover these deleted text messages from our Samsung phones.

 Let’s keep this simple.
 There are three reasons why Samsung messages are deleted: